radio-astro-tools/statcont/README.md

 [Sanchez-Monge, Schilke, Ginsburg, Cesaroni and Schmiedeke 2018, A&A, 609, A101](https://ui.adsabs.harvard.edu/abs/2018A%26A...609A.101S/abstract)
 Access to the article in [PDF](https://hera.ph1.uni-koeln.de/~sanchez/my_documents/publications/SanchezMonge_etal_2018.pdf) format.

+More information about STATCONT can be found in the webpage [http://www.astro.uni-koeln.de/~sanchez/statcont](http://www.astro.uni-koeln.de/~sanchez/statcont)

 ------------------------------------
 Download / Installation instructions